dbushell/dbushell-2k15/src/data/blog/2017/2017-04-service-workers.md

 <p class="b-post__image">![Service worker offline image](/images/blog/dbushell-offline-image.png)</p>

 It's possible to pre-cache stuff before the user requests it.
 I'm not sure of the limits.
-I'm gussing it's ill advised to cache an entire website.
+I'm guessing it's ill advised to cache an entire website.
 My website attempts to cache top-level HTML to boost perceived performance.

 As of writing Chrome plays nicely.
 Firefox seems to be doing stuff (shrugs).
 It's new technology and a progressive enhancement.